Hitham2496/grid-methods/README.md

 While this is not the most efficient way, it does allow one to be certain of which parameters were used in the running while debugging (by simply checking the corresponding runcard).

 No functionality is provided for combining merged yoda analysis output between jet multiplicities/ different runs since this is often analysis-specific, the user should construct their own methods or use standard tools (e.g. `yodamerge`, `yodastack`, ...) for the analysis they require.

+## Custom Jobs

+It is recommended to write methods based on the template files in `src/JobTemplate` for your executables.

+Feel free to open a pull request for your own jobs :)